Robinterra/yama/README.md

 ### Prerequisites

 * dotnet
-* Assembler for your Platfform (maybe in future i write my own assembler)
+* assembler for your Platfform (maybe in future i write my own assembler)

 ## Running the tests